-- (1) Participation by operators, excavators, and other stakeholders in the development and implementation of methods for establishing and maintaining effective communications between stakeholders from receipt of an excavation notification until successful completion of the excavation, as appropriate. - (2) A process for fostering and ensuring the support and partnership of stakeholders, including excavators, operators, locators, designers, and local government in all phases of the program. - (3) A process for reviewing the adequacy of a pipeline operator's internal performance measures regarding persons performing locating services and quality assurance programs. - (4) Participation by operators, excavators, and other stakeholders in the development and implementation of effective employee training programs to ensure that operators, the one-call center, the enforcing agency, and the excavators have partnered to design and implement training for the employees of operators, excavators, and locators. - (5) A process for fostering and ensuring active participation by all stakeholders in public education for damage prevention activities. - (6) A process for resolving disputes that defines the state authority's role as a partner and facilitator to resolve issues. - (7) Enforcement of State damage prevention laws and regulations for all aspects of the damage prevention process, including public education, and the use of civil penalties for violations assessable by the appropriate state authority. - (8) A process for fostering and promoting the use, by all appropriate stakeholders, of improving technologies that may enhance communications, underground pipeline locating capability, and gathering and analyzing information about the accuracy and effectiveness of locating programs. - (9) A process for review and analysis of the effectiveness of each program element, including a means for implementing improvements identified by such program reviews.
+- (3) A process for reviewing the adequacy of a pipeline operator's internal performance measures regarding persons performing locating services and quality assurance programs. - (4) Participation by operators, excavators, and other stakeholders in the development and implementation of effective employee training programs to ensure that operators, the one-call center, the enforcing agency, and the excavators have partnered to design and implement training for the employees of operators, excavators, and locators. - (5) A process for fostering and ensuring active participation by all stakeholders in public education for damage prevention activities. - (6) Approcess for resolving disputes that defines the state authority's role as a partner and facilitator to resolve issues. - (7) Enforcement of State damage prevention laws and regulations for all aspects of the damage prevention process, including public education, and the use of civil penalties for violations assessable by the appropriate state authority. - (8) Approcess for fostering and promoting the use, by all appropriate stakeholders, of improving technologies that may enhance communications, underground pipeline locating capability, and gathering and analyzing information about the accuracy and effectiveness of locating programs. - (9) A process for review and analysis of the effectiveness of each program element, including a means for implementing improvements identified by such program reviews.

-Some of the 9 elements are reflected in the list of questions posed by PHMSA in its October 2009 ANPRM (listed on pages 12 and 13), but it is important to note that it will be the regulations that come out of the process initiated by the ANPRM, and not the 9 elements, that PHMSA will use to judge the adequacy of state programs when determining whether to take enforcement responsibility back from states whose pipeline safety programs it has certified.
-One significant difference between the 9 elements and the mandatory parts of Chapter 601 is that the 9 elements contemplate inclusion of all underground utilities while the mandatory sections apply only to pipelines.

-Chapter 601 also includes a section on one-call notification systems, specific to pipelines, that requires the Secretary of Transportation to "prescribe regulations providing minimum requirements for establishing and operating a one-call notification system for a state to adopt that will notify an operator of a pipeline facility of activity in the vicinity of the facility that could threaten the safety of the facility."
-That section places certain prohibitions on excavators and on underground pipeline facility owners and operators, but also places the following limitation on the Secretary:
+Some of the 9 elements are reflected in the list of questions posed by PHMSA in its October 2009 ANPRM (listed on pages 12 and 13).
+It is important to note, however, that it will be the regulations that come out of the process initiated by the ANPRM, and not the 9 elements, that PHMSA will use to judge the adequacy of state programs when determining whether to take enforcement responsibility back from states whose pipeline safety programs it has certified.
+One significant difference between the 9 elements in Chapter 61 and the mandatory provisions of Chapter 601 is that the 9 elements contemplate inclusion of all underground utilities while the mandatory sections apply only to pipelines.
+Chapter 601 also includes a section on one-call notification systems, specific to pipelines, that requires the Secretary of Transportation to "prescribe regulations providing minimum requirements for establishing and operating a one-call notification system for a state to adopt that will notify an operator of a pipeline facility of activity in the vicinity of the facility that could threaten the safety of the facility."25 That section places certain prohibitions on excavators and on underground pipeline facility owners and operators, but also places the following limitation on the Secretary: